LLNL/HPCCEA/2020/Genders/README.md

 With the genders tool, information can only be queried locally with the *nodeattr* tool.
 We designed this database in order to allow engineers to access this information for multiple clusters from anywhere in the system.

+Our final package is in the Genders/gendersdb_pkg/ folder!

 This was developed by Nisha Prabhakar and Meghan Utter during their summer 2020 HPC Cluster Enginnering Academy Internship.
 Mike Gilbert and Jason Shortino served as our mentors.